lethevinh/sticky-table/README.md

 Sticky Table is a jQuery plugin that gives you the ability to make any table element  on your page always stay visible.

-## Sticky Table in brief

-This is how it works:

-- When the target element is about to be hidden, the plugin will add the class `className` to it (and to a wrapper added as its parent), set it to `position: fixed` and calculate its new `top`, based on the element's height, the page height and the `topSpacing` and `bottomSpacing` options.
-- That's it.
-In some cases you might need to set a fixed width to your element when it is "sticked".
-But by default (`widthFromWrapper == true`) Sticky Table updates elements's width to the wrapper's width.
-Check the `example-*.html` files for some examples.

 ## Usage